 But all is not lost.
-With a little research and some thoughtful introspection you can have the inspiration of the open road while dramatically increasing your chances of identifying and navigating your ideal career path.
-To jump-start your adventure use the following four steps.
+With some research and thoughtful introspection, you can have the inspiration of the open road while dramatically increasing your chances of identifying and navigating your ideal career path.
+To jump-start your adventure, use the following four steps.

-- Identify Your Ideal Brand: You can ask for feedback, but honesty, especially when it demands an unpleasant truth, can be hard to come by.
-To ensure you get the real picture of your current brand, you’ll need to dig deeper by noticing trends.
+You can ask for feedback, but honesty, especially when it demands an unpleasant truth, can be hard to come by.
+To get an accurate picture of your current brand, you must dig deeper by noticing trends.
 The easiest way to do so is to consider why people call you.
 Are you the data guy, the tech whiz, or the voice of reason who can shift through various opinions to come to an optimal solution?
-One off requests might seem important, but trends mean more.
-This pattern will give you insight as to your skills.
+One-off requests might seem important, but trends mean more.
+This pattern will give you insight into your skills.

-- Consider the Gaps: When it comes to personal brands, there is usually a difference between the status quo and the ideal state.
-Whether your transition requires a subtle adjustment or an overt and pronounced change, you need to be purposeful.
-Perhaps you want to be better known for a skill you’ve recently developed, erase an infamous brand you’ve outgrown, or simply adjust pros and cons to achieve a more balanced and accurate view of your current skillset.
-Regardless of the desired end state there are usually two gaps to consider:
+When it comes to personal brands, there is usually a difference between the status quo and the ideal state.
+You must be purposeful whether your transition requires a subtle adjustment or an overt and pronounced change.
+Perhaps you want to be better known for a skill you’ve recently developed, erase an infamous brand you’ve outgrown, or simply adjust the pros and cons to achieve a more balanced and accurate view of your current skill set.
+Regardless of the desired end state, there are usually two gaps to consider:

-- A Marketing Gap: This is the difference between what people know about your skillset and what it actually is?
+- A Marketing Gap: This is the difference between what people know about your skillset and what it actually is.
 For example, maybe you transitioned to HR through training so people who “knew you when” initially only see you as an instructor.
 Without a complete storyline or appropriate context, they would be unaware of your new skills and equally oblivious to career experiences obtained before they met you.
-Sharing your current skills and backstory if appropriate will widen your career opportunities and altered your brand.
-Soon the phone will ring for different reasons….the ones you want.
+Sharing your current skills and backstory, if appropriate, will widen your career opportunities and alter your brand.
+Soon, the phone will ring for different reasons….the ones you want.

 - A Skill Gap: This is the difference between your current skills and what you’d like to do.
 This comes in two varieties.
-Sometimes there are elements of our past careers that, even if we are good at, we’d like to stop doing.
-And sometimes we desire to build a brand around a skill we’ve yet to acquire.
-For example, consider a c-suite executive who wants to become a speaker.
-He may get calls for business consulting, a skill he has, but no longer wants to pursue and at the same time, struggle to secure an audience as a speaker, for although he has the knowledge, he hasn’t proven himself in that area.
+Sometimes, there are elements of our past careers that we’d like to stop doing, even if we are good at.
+And sometimes, we desire to build a brand around a skill we’ve yet to acquire.
+For example, consider a C-suite executive who wants to become a speaker.
+He may get calls for business consulting, a skill he has but no longer wants to pursue, and, at the same time, struggle to secure an audience as a speaker, for although he has the skill, he hasn’t proven himself in that area.

-- Craft a Plan: Various assessments can provide insights on potential career direction.
-Some are helpful, but none should make the decision for you.
+Various assessments can provide insights on potential career direction.
+Some are helpful, but none should decide for you.
 Listen to yourself and your audience.
 People usually know what they want to do.
-The hard part is constantly advancing skills in that area and then making sure people know about it.
+The hard part is constantly advancing skills in that area and ensuring people know about it.

 Need a career coach?
 Contact me via www.PlotlineLeadership.com.